Sunday, February 24, 2019

 Heart's Desire: Evolution of Love

-To love someone and be loved in return must be a source of joy most especially when we are suffering from emotional setbacks like loneliness, apathy, and grief.
-There are times when some people struggle to find the real meaning of love when they feel lost and empty.
+To love someone and be loved in return must be a source of joy, especially when suffering from emotional setbacks like loneliness, apathy, and grief.
+Sometimes, some people struggle to find the real meaning of love when they feel lost and empty.

 However, love has a different meaning to individuals.
 For the orphan, a warm hug gives them a feeling of acceptance and security.
-For single parents and a widow, raising their kids well gives them a sense of dignity and pride.
-The elderly, get the highest respect from the young ones.
+Raising their kids well for single parents and a widow gives them dignity and pride.
+The elderly get the highest respect from the young ones.
 These are the positive emotions where love wins.

 In today's society, we also have the victims of circumstances that made them view love differently.
-The homeless, feel less secure and abandoned.
-For the rebel groups, they may feel deprived of equal rights and opportunities.
-And for the sick and dying, they may feel unfulfilled, uncared, and unloved.
+The homeless feel less secure and abandoned.
+The rebel groups, they may feel deprived of equal rights and opportunities.
+And the sick and dying may feel unfulfilled, uncared for, and unloved.

-Love has several meanings as we go through the stages in life.
-When we were a kid, we feel so much love from our parents.
-As we go through our teenage years, we feel the acceptance and love of our peers.
-When we are now working and serving people, we feel the love for our countrymen and the nation.
-That is how love evolves in time.
+Love has several meanings as we go through the stages of life.
+As a kid, we felt so much love from our parents.
+As we go through our teenage years, we think about the acceptance and love of our peers.
+When working and serving people, we love our countrymen and the nation.
+That is how love evolves over time.

 Heart's Desire: Living A Fantastic Life is a service beyond self.
-It's about experiencing bliss; a higher level of happiness that is Divinely inspired.
-When we reach out to other people through public service, we give part of our Divinity inherent of a human being.
-Then we go beyond our selfish desires which are all about us; our ego.
+It's about experiencing bliss, a higher level of Divinely inspired happiness.
+When we reach out to others through public service, we give part of our Divinity inherent to a human being.
+Then we go beyond our selfish desires, which are all about us, our ego.

 Heart's Desire: Living A Humanitarian Life is a realization of a higher level of love when we go beyond our love for self and love for our family.
-It is about humanitarian service through charity work or public service that allows us to serve both the privileged and the underprivileged sectors in society.
+It is about humanitarian service through charity work or public service, allowing us to serve the privileged and underprivileged sectors.

 © 2019 Del Cusay